 In 2018 we had a very tasty year with 150 varieties of Tomatoes (most of them heritage.)
-In 2019 we have increased that number to around 165, and added more determinant varieties to meet the demand for canning tomatoes.
+In 2019 we have increased that number to approximately 165, which includes regular big red beefsteaks and determinate Italian varieties to meet the demand for canning tomatoes.

-New vegetables for 2019: Include beets, carrots, spinach and Swiss chard along with 4 varieties of cabbage and dry cooking beans (kidney, black, saddle & soldier) to be harvested late in the season and will be available all winter.
+New vegetables for 2019: Include beets, carrots, brocolinni, spinach and Swiss chard along with 4 varieties of cabbage and dry cooking beans (kidney, black, saddle & soldier) to be harvested late in the season.
+They will be available all winter.
 We have also partnered up with Maple Hill Farms to provide Sorghum (a tasty, high protein, gluten free grain), and a few other surprises.

-Returning vegetables for 2019: Include 6 types Egg Plants, Sweet & Hot Peppers, Peas & Beans, Kale, Brussel Sprouts, and so many Summer & Winter squashes it will make your eyes pop.
-7 Varieties of potato, and Horseradish which should be ready for harvest this year.
-Fresh herbs and a few things I’m sure I forgot to add to this list.
+Returning vegetables for 2019: Include 6 types Egg Plants, 16 varieties of Sweet Peppers, 10 types of Hot Peppers, Peas & Beans, Kale, Brussel Sprouts, and so many Summer & Winter squashes it will make your eyes pop.
+8 Varieties of potato.
+Fresh Garlic & Herbs which includes Basil, Parsley, Dill, Thyme, Winter Savory, Rosemary, Mint, Chive and Lavage and Horseradish (which should be ready for harvest this year.)

-In fruit we have Rhubarb, Black Raspberries, Yellow Raspberries, Ground Cherries & Black Berries.
+In fruit we have Rhubarb, Black Raspberries, Yellow Raspberries & Black Berries.

-It’s a lot of produce, and will be a handful to manage.
-For the things we have not listed, we depend on a network of local farms to fill in the gaps.
-We bring in local Strawberries from the beginning of June all the way to October, Raspberries from July to September, as well as Wild and Domestic Blueberries from July to September.
+It’s a lot of produce, and it will be a handful to manage.
+For the vegetables not listed, we depend on a network of local farms to fill in the gaps.
+We bring in local Strawberries from the beginning of June all the way to October, Red Raspberries from July to September, as well as Wild & Domestic Blueberries from July to September.
 We also have a driver that goes to the Niagara Region 3 times per week to bring back tree-ripened fruits as they come into season: Cherries, Plums, Apricots, Peaches, Nectarines, and Pears.
-Corn starts the middle of July and is brought in fresh-picked each morning.
-We have an organic supply of Carrots & Beets, and a regular supply of Onions, Broccoli, Cauliflower, and all the salad fixings you could imagine throughout the entire growing season.
+Corn starts the middle of July and is brought in fresh-picked each morning until the first hard frost.
+There is an organic grower who provides Carrots & Beets, and a regular supply of Onions, Potatoes, Broccoli, Cauliflower, and all the salad fixings you could imagine throughout the entire growing season.